 No, the emphasis is on comfort.
 It will be a long and tiring day, and no-one will be expected to turn up looking like Jensen Button!
 Remember that safety and comfort are paramount and although a race circuit by its very nature will bring an element of competitiveness, there are no prizes to be won so a pair of jeans and a sweatshirt will be fine.
 Arms and legs must be covered at all times, however.

 You can use slick tyres on track days but it is at the discretion of the event organisers.
 If you are thinking of using slick tyres you will need to contact us before you make a booking to check if the event you are looking to book onto will allow you to use slicks.
 If you are using slick tyres the car must have either a roll cage or roll bars fitted and we suggest that you only ever use slicks in perfect track day conditions.

 Yes, we have a wide range of specially prepared track cars for you to hire.
 This must be arranged in advance of the day with us and will involve a deposit.

 Remove or secure all loose articles inside your car, including in the boot.
 Ensure your indicators and brake lights are in working order.
 If you have a towing hook, fit it prior to going on circuit.
 Ensure you have sufficient fuel to complete your session.
 Ensure there are no fluid leaks.
 Check fluid levels and tyre pressures.
-All track days will have a noise limit in which your car must pass before heading out on track, if the car fails it will not be permitted on circuit and there are no refunds given.
+All track days will have a noise limit in which your car must pass before heading out on track if the car fails it will not be permitted on the circuit and there are no refunds given.
 Some MOT test centres can test this and you can buy devices to help at home.
-Check out our Noise Limit Guide
+Check out our noise limit guide.

 We all need instruction - if we didn't then we would all be stood on the top step of the podium.
 Instruction is not compulsory, but it is the best money you will ever spend.
 You will go faster and safer.
 You can buy either a short basic session, a half or full day on a 1-2-1 basis.